 Another weird case is that of OspC, where one of the two main epitopes found in patients with neuroborreliosis is buried in the cytoplasmic membrane of Borrelia burgdorferi (figure 2, right).
-This is an uncommon case, I guess, for the same reason mentioned above: BCRs need surface exposure in order to bind their specific epitope.
-The other peptide (132-144) appears to be a classic surface exposed B cell epitope.
+This is an uncommon case, I guess, for the same reason mentioned above: BCRs need surface exposure to bind their specific epitope.
+The other peptide (132-144) appears to be a classic surface-exposed B cell epitope.

 A traslation of this blog post to Spanish can be downloaded here.
 I would like to thank Humbert.Cat for the translation.

 These are some notes about the talk that Mark Davis gave during the Community Symposium held in August at Stanford (video).
 I will introduce some basic notions about T cell receptors (TCR) in paragraphs 2, 3, 4, and 5.
 Paragraphs 6 is a description of an innovative technology developed by Mark Davis and his colleagues, based on information gathered from the video itself and three research papers published by Davis and others in the last 4 years.
 This background should be hopefully enough to allow a good understanding of the exciting pilot data presented by Mark Davis on T cell activity in ME/CFS (paragraph 7), and in chronic Lyme (paragraph 8), and to realize why this technology promises to be some sort of universal test for any kind of infectious and autoimmune diseases, known or unknown.